morfredus/LED-Garland-Anim/docs/ARCHITECTURE.md

 - If NVS is empty or corrupted, defaults are used and saved.

 This ensures user settings are always restored after a reboot or power loss.
-# 📚 Architecture - LED-Garland-Anim v1.1.0
+# 📚 Architecture - LED-Garland-Anim v1.2.0

 ## 🎯 Overview

-LED-Garland-Anim v1.0.0 is now unified for the ESP32 IdeaSpark board with integrated ST7789 LCD (1.14").
+LED-Garland-Anim v1.2.0 is now unified for the ESP32 IdeaSpark board with integrated ST7789 LCD (1.14").
 - **Web Interface**: Remote control and configuration
 - **Local Display**: ST7789 LCD (no OLED/TFT/ILI9341)
 - **Physical Control**: Buttons for animation/mode changes
 - **Smart Modes**: Automatic management based on sensors
 - **TB6612FNG Module**: Bi-directional garland control
+- **Motion Sensor Auto-Detection**: PIR (HC-SR501) or Doppler radar (RCWL-0516) auto-detected on GPIO 35

 ## Modular Structure